RhetTbull/osxphotos/README.md

     pipx upgrade osxphotos

+> [!NOTE]
-**Note**: When installing other packages with homebrew, homebrew may update the version of Python installed which would then cause any app (including osxphotos) installed with `pipx` to fail.
+> When installing other packages with homebrew, homebrew may update the version of Python installed which would then cause any app (including osxphotos) installed with `pipx` to fail.
 If this happens, the easiest fix is to reinstall osxphotos with:
+>

-    pipx reinstall osxphotos
+>     pipx reinstall osxphotos
+>

-Alternatively, you can reinstall all apps installed with `pipx` with:
+> Alternatively, you can reinstall all apps installed with `pipx` with:
+>

-    pipx reinstall-all
+>     pipx reinstall-all

 ### Installation using pip